-March 31, 2020 | Catharine S. Andricos
+May 6, 2020 | Catharine S. Andricos

-In response to the COVID-19 pandemic, creditors across the country are working to balance their business operations and servicing immediate consumer financial needs with public safety.
-Some creditors have begun offering forbearance agreements on loan payments or payment deferrals.
-Other creditors are considering options for loan modifications or extensions.
-As of March 30, 2020, at least two states had adopted guidance prohibiting repossession and other collection activity.
-Illinois issued an executive order suspending repossessions for the duration of the governor's disaster proclamation.
-The Massachusetts Attorney General declared any repossession during the state of emergency to be unfair and deceptive.
-Arizona, Nevada and Texas have suggested they will adopt similar guidance.
-Other states are sure to follow.
-As creditors wrestle with how to comply with the various orders and guidance, so must the providers of credit insurance and other voluntary protection products sold and financed in connection with consumer credit transactions.
+In response to the COVID-19 pandemic, creditors across the country continue to strive to balance business continuity challenges and servicing immediate consumer financial needs with public safety.
+Many creditors have begun offering forbearance agreements, payment deferrals, modifications, or extensions.
+As of April 20, 2020, at least five jurisdictions, including Alaska, Illinois, Maryland, Massachusetts, and Washington, D.C., have banned creditors from repossessing vehicles during the various states of emergency or disaster.
+Several other states, including Arizona, Nevada, Pennsylvania, and Texas, have adopted guidance recommending against repossession and other collection activity.

+As creditors wrestle with how to comply with the various orders and guidance, so must the providers of credit insurance and other voluntary protection products, including debt protection, GAP, service contracts, vehicle protection products, and motor clubs, sold and financed in connection with consumer credit transactions.

-These new payment accommodations and servicing restrictions have direct implications on the administration of voluntary protection products sold and financed in connection with affected credit transactions.
-Creditors and product administrators may be asked to determine whether consumers are eligible for product benefits after the consumer's credit has been modified or extended or whether product benefits continue during a period of forbearance.
-Should consumers be eligible for product benefits if they are in default on their credit transaction?
+The new payment accommodations and state law servicing restrictions have direct implications on the administration of voluntary protection products sold and financed in connection with affected credit transactions.
+Creditors and product administrators may be asked to determine if consumers are eligible for product benefits after the consumers' credit has been modified or extended or if product benefits continue during a period of forbearance.
+Should consumers be eligible for product benefits if they are in default on their credit transactions?
 Under what circumstances may the creditor and/or the consumer cancel product benefits?

 In some instances, the product agreement may provide the answer to these questions.
 In other instances, the product agreement will be silent.

 Where the product agreement is silent, creditors and product providers may need to look to state law.
 In the absence of specific legal guidance, creditors and product providers should consider the UDAP risk that could arise for consumers who are declared ineligible for product benefits at a time when they are most in need.